Hawk and Dove: Dove

 Dove possesses an ability known as danger sense transformation.
 When in the presence of danger, whether to herself or others, Dawn Granger can call out the word "Dove" and transform into Dove.
 She does not need to be aware of danger, meaning she transforms if she says the word while unknowingly being in danger.
-However, the transformation requires actual danger, so if Dawn says "Dove" without danger being present, she would not transform.
+The transformation requires actual danger, so if Dawn says "Dove" without danger being present, she would not transform.

 The transformation wears off a short time after any danger has passed, unless Dove is seriously injured.
 She will remain as Dove until the injuries are sufficiently healed.
 Hank once searched the warehouse district to find a criminal hideout, having to say "Hawk" before entering each warehouse.
 On high magic worlds, Dawn can remain as Dove for extended periods regardless of whether danger is present.

 The transformation changes Granger into a minor force of Order and she gains avian characteristics, which are hidden under her costume.
 If the costume receives sufficient damage, it can reveal part of her true form, which shines with the golden glowing light of Order.
 Within realms of higher magic, Dove can easily remove the costume and show her true form.

 Dove is also hypervigilant; her natural aptitudes are enhanced, such as her ability to judge people which allows her to "read" people and objects, and know how they will behave.
 In addition to flight, she also has enhanced agility, can withstand physical punishment, heal quickly and her perceptions are heightened to their fullest extent.

 Due to her connection with Terataya, on high magic worlds her powers are enhanced.
 She can concentrate her radiance into a blinding beam of light.
 She also possesses the White Light of Creation.
 It is unknown whether this power is an extension of her radiance ability, but during the Blackest Night crisis, Dove was able to channel this particular force and destroy Black Lanterns along with blocking a Black Lantern's aura-reading power.
 How and why Dawn was chosen for this power, or whether it has anything to do with her link to Terataya, remains unknown.

 As seen in the pages of Blackest Night, Don Hall is impervious to black power rings.
 In an interview with IGN, Geoff Johns provides an explanation behind Dove's immunity to the black power rings: "You'll learn more about this as we go forward.
 But really it speaks to the nature of Don Hall.
 He can't be desecrated by the likes of these things.
 He's untouchable in death and at total peace more than any other being in the universe".
 Reflecting on the limitations of the rings, Johns goes on to state that, even though magic is a "joke" to the black power rings, Don is quite the opposite.